Isle of Arran: Tourism

-The main industry on the island is tourism, with outdoor activities such as walking, cycling and wildlife watching being especially popular.
+The island's main industry is tourism, with outdoor activities such as walking, cycling and wildlife watching being especially popular.
 Popular walking routes include climbing to the summit of Goat Fell, and the Arran Coastal Way, a 107 km trail that goes around the coastline the island.
 The Arran Coastal Way was designated as one of Scotland's Great Trails by Scottish Natural Heritage in June 2017.

-One of Arran's greatest attractions for tourists is Brodick Castle, owned by the National Trust for Scotland.
+One of Arran's best known tourist attraction is Brodick Castle, owned by the National Trust for Scotland.
 The Auchrannie Resort, which contains two hotels, three restaurants, two leisure complexes and an adventure company, is one of biggest employers on the island.
-Local businesses include the Arran Distillery, which was opened in 1995 in Lochranza.
-This is open for tours and contains a shop and cafe.
-A second visitor centre has been announced for the south of the island, due to open in 2019.

-The island has a number of golf courses including the 12 hole Shiskine links course which was founded in 1896.
-The village of Lagg, at the southern tip of Arran, has a nudist beach.
-Known as Cleat's Shore, it has been described as one of the quietest nudist facilities in the world.
+The island has a number of golf courses including the 12 hole Shiskine links course, founded in 1896.

 Other industries

 Farming and forestry are other important industries.
 Plans for 2008 for a large salmon farm holding 800,000 or more fish in Lamlash Bay have been criticised by the Community of Arran Seabed Trust.
 They fear the facility could jeopardise Scotland's first marine No Take Zone, which was announced in September 2008.

-The Arran Brewery is a microbrewery founded in March 2000 in Cladach, near Brodick.
-It makes eight regular cask and bottled beers.
-The wheat beer, Arran Blonde (5.0% abv) is the most popular; others include Arran Dark and Arran Sunset, with a seasonal Fireside Ale brewed in winter.
-The brewery is open for tours and tastings.
+Isle of Arran Brewery is a microbrewery founded in March 2000 in Cladach, near Brodick.
 The business went into liquidation in May 2008, but was then sold to Marketing Management Services International Ltd in June 2008.
 It is now back in production and the beers widely available in Scotland, including certain Aldi stores, yet cutting staff in 2017 and 2018.

+There are two whisky distilleries on the island.
+Arran distillery opened in 1995 in Lochranza on the north side of the island.
+The Lochranza distillery, uncharacteristically for the islands produces an unpeated whisky.
+In 2019, a second distillery opened in the south of the island.
+Lagg distillery produces a more peated whisky, more traditional of the islands region.

 Other businesses include Arran Aromatics, which produces a range of luxury toiletries, perfumes and candles, Arran Dairies, Arran Cheese Shop, James's Chocolates, Wooleys of Arran and Arran Energy who produce biomass wood fuels from island-grown timber.